Trotsky Marudu: Kodukalum Varthaikalum

 Kodukalum Varthaikalum is a collection of articles about paintings.

 Cartoonayanam

-This book by MSS Pandiyan and VMS Subaguna Rajan with Marudu's illustration is a collection of cartoons and illustrated essay on C. N. Annadurai, Chief Minister of Tamil Nadu.
+This book by M. S. S. Pandian and VMS Subaguna Rajan with Marudu's illustration is a collection of cartoons and illustrated essay on C. N. Annadurai, former Chief Minister of Tamil Nadu.

 Vaalor Aadum Amalai

 This book is a rare collection of paintings as well as information about Tamil kings.
 Marudu told that the costumes portrayed in Tamil films are derived from Marathi films and it never had anything to do with the Tamil culture, so he tried to break this myth in 'Vaalor Aadum Amalai'.

 Drawings for Children

 The books, Line and Circle and Look, the Moon! are special collection of paintings for children.
 Line and Circle has been translated into 27 languages.

 Where are you going you monkeys?

 Where are you going you monkeys? is a collection of folktales from Tamil Nadu written by K.Rajanarayanan with Trotsky Marudu's illustration.